-If you’re looking for the perfect back-to-basics destination to immerse yourself in sanctuary nature and forget the world, then look no further than Butterfly Valley.
+If you’re looking for the perfect back-to-basics destination to immerse yourself in sanctuary nature and forget the world, then look no further than Butterfly Valley in Fethiye district located in the Muğla Province of Turkey.
 This little corner of the Turquoise Coast is one of Turkey’s hidden gems and the country’s best-kept secret – and let’s hope it stays that way!

 For those who are searching for something a little more stripped back, connected to nature, and away from the crowds, the Butterfly Valley in Turkey is the ultimate destination.